SUNLIFAN/Solution-for-Coding-Interviews/README.md

 # Solution-for-Coding-Interviews
-My solution for problems on Coding Interviews.
+My solution for problems on Coding Interviews - Java version.